mah0x211/strchr_brk/README.md

 **Return Values**

 On success, the functions `strchr_brk()` and `strchr_brkrep()` return a pointer to the located `c`.
-If the `c` does not appear in the string, or the unacceptable character appears in the string, these functions returns NULL.
+If the `c` does not appear in the string it returns a NULL, or if the unacceptable character appears in the string returns a pointer to the located illegal character and set an EILSEQ to errno.

 **Errors**